 - The heart doesn’t squeeze out blood properly

 - Heart failure with preserved ejection fraction (HFPEF)

-- The heart doesn’t relax normally
+- The heart pumps normally, but increased stiffness and doesn’t relax normally

 - Heart failure due to valvular disease